The homotopy theory of cyclotomic spectra: A technical result on the geometric fixed point functor for orthogonal G -spectra

 sending $(V,W)$ to $V\oplus W$ induces a smash product of $\sJ_{E}$-spaces.
 Since the diagram

-commutes, left Kan extension along $\phi$ takes the smash product of $\sJ_{E}$ spaces to the smash product of the pushforward orthogonal $G/N$-spectra.
+commutes, enriched left Kan extension along $\phi$ takes the smash product of $\sJ_{E}$-spaces to the smash product of orthogonal $G/N$-spectra.
 Thus, we are reduced to showing that the canonical natural map

 is an isomorphism.